If you are a beginner and have recently started learning to program then you must have come across the ‘yield’ keyword in Python.

 As soon as the ‘yield’ keyword is executed inside the function, it yields back a generator object.
 The generator object is iterable in nature.
 Also, it could be iterated only once as the items are produced randomly by the generator.
 These values are not stored fully in memory.
 Thereafter, the control of the function returns back to the caller.

-We can print the items produced by the generator by either calling the next() method again and again or by iterating over the generator object using the for loop.
+We can print the items produced by the generator by either calling the next() method again and again or by iterating over the generator object using the for a loop.
 Inside the generator function, the yield keyword helps to maintain the current state of the local variable in the function.
 Here, the function when called again starts executing from the last yield statement.
 It is beneficial as it doesn’t use much memory and also saves a lot of computational time.

 Syntax of a generator function

 Let’s work on an example to understand the functioning of generator function and yield keyword more clearly.
 Have a look at the below-given code snippet:

 In the above-written code snippet, we have written a generator function that generates an odd number from a given list of numbers.
 We can observe the function consists of a yield statement that yields the value ‘i’.